Membership tickets bought online can be posted. An additional fee of 80p for postage and packing will be applied if you choose this option.

 The Society does not offer refunds to the annual or part-season membership fee.
 If you have an exceptional circumstance then in the first instance please contact the CFS Treasurer.

-If you have lost your membership ticket please contact us.
+If you have lost your membership card please contact us as soon as possible.

 Chiltern Film Society is committed to ensuring that members’ privacy is protected.
 Should we ask for certain information by which a member can be identified, then it will only be used in accordance with this privacy statement.

 Chiltern Film Society may change this policy from time to time by updating this document, the latest version of which will always be available on our website.
 Members should check on a regular basis to ensure that they are happy with any changes.
 This policy is effective from 15 May 2018.

 We collect the following information: each member’s name and contact information (ie. email address, phone contact number and postal address).

 What we do with the information we gather

 We require this information to understand the needs of our members and provide them with a better service, and in particular for the following reasons:

 Internal record keeping

 We may use the information to improve our products and services